MuGrahiman/UnityLabs.ai-E-commerce-API/README.md

 3. **Run the Application:**
    npm start || node index.js
 4. **Access the API:**
-   The API should now be running on your port no Access it using the specified endpoint, for example: http://localhost:your port no.
+   The API should now be running on your port no Access it using the specified endpoint, for example: http://localhost:your_port_no.

 ## Built With